Crazy English: Disadvantages

 However, an opposer of Crazy English notes that Li Yang only says English words without giving any further details about the context in how, when, where, and what condition does one word should and could be applied.
 Another opposer comments that Li does not spend effort on structuring any cohesion between vocabulary or sentences; he assumes that students get enough of that in the classroom.
 Instead, he uses “crazy” sentences shouted at high decibels and funny hand movements to engage his audience in participation.
-In additional challenger also notes that students rarely – if not never – are presented with a situation in which they need just to parrot a native speaker.
+In additional challenger also notes that students rarely – if ever – are presented with a situation in which they need just to parrot a native speaker.
 Another argues that because of Crazy English many students have come to believe that English has no standards which results in their English not sounding American or British.

 Controversies

 In 1996 Yang's method became popular in Guangdong province against the will of the local English teachers.
 To counter, the local government prohibited Yang from giving seminars in the area for six months.
 Chengdu, Sichuan also banned Li from teaching for an extended span of time.
 Critics of Crazy English say that the promotion of Crazy English over the past 15 years has resulted in most students believing English has no standard, and that some even mistake American English for the standard one, which has made most students in China after 16 years of studying English sound neither British nor American.
 As a result, many are so confused with the two different kinds of English accents that they choose to keep their mouths shut.
-Critics also describe Crazy English as a technique only appropriate for certain situations.
-For example, a taxi driver who needs to only a few sentences to communicate with English speaking customers but not as the main method to teaching students in a classroom setting.
+Critics also describe Crazy English as a technique only appropriate for certain situations — for example, a taxi driver who needs only a few sentences to communicate with English-speaking customers — but not as the main method to teaching students in a classroom setting.
 Critics note that although Li advocates fluency in pronunciation, his dismissal of fluency in content is slightly problematic.